Activity recognition: Vision-based activity recognition

 With the recent emergency of deep learning, RGB video based activity recognition has seen rapid development.
 It uses videos captured by RGB cameras as input and perform several tasks, including: video classification, detection of activity start and end in videos, and spatial-temporal localization of activity and the people performing the activity.
+Pose estimation methods allow extracting more representative skeletal features for action recognition.
+That said, it has been discovered that deep learning based action recognition may suffer from adversarial attacks, where an attacker alter the input insignificantly to fool an action recognition system.

 Despite remarkable progress of vision-based activity recognition, its usage for most actual visual surveillance applications remains a distant aspiration.
 Conversely, the human brain seems to have perfected the ability to recognize human actions.
 This capability relies not only on acquired knowledge, but also on the aptitude of extracting information relevant to a given context and logical reasoning.
 Based on this observation, it has been proposed to enhance vision-based activity recognition systems by integrating commonsense reasoning and, contextual and commonsense knowledge.